jvican/jvican.github.io/content/post/reduce-compile-times.md

   "caseapp.util.Implicit[shapeless.HNil]" -> 185
 ```

-Let's cache some more implicits from here, especially the ones we intuit are
+Let's cache some more implicits from here, especially the ones we see are
 most expensive.

 ```scala